melexis/i2c-stick/web-interface/firmware.md

 ## Firmware

-The sources can be found at github: https://github.com/melexis/i2c-stick/tree/main/i2c-stick-arduino
+The sources can be found at GitHub: https://github.com/melexis/i2c-stick/tree/main/i2c-stick-arduino

 ## Firmware installation

 The boards you get from us(Melexis) for the I2C STICK are pre-programmed.
-Meaning that this information is only needed when you buy yourself from off the shelve resources or you want to upgrade firmware.
+Meaning that this information is only needed when you buy yourself from off the shelf resources or when you want to upgrade firmware.

 ### Instruction